uctb/ST-Paper/README.md

 # Spatio-Temporal Prediction Papers

 This compilation focuses on spatio-temporal prediction papers.
 Note that the metadata may not encompass all relevant papers and could include unrelated ones, as selected by large language models.
-Currently, we've collected papers from conferences such as KDD, NeurIPS, AAAI, WWW, ICDE, IJCAI, WSDM, and CIKM, with ongoing efforts to expand our repository.
+Currently, we've collected papers from conferences such as KDD, NeurIPS, AAAI, WWW, ICDE, IJCAI, WSDM, CIKM and T-ITS, with ongoing efforts to expand our repository.

 - **New!
+Mar.
+2, 2024: Add IEEE T-ITS 2020-2021!**
-Dec.
-24, 2023: Add NeurIPS 2023!**
+- Dec.
+24, 2023: Add NeurIPS 2023.
 - Dec.
 17, 2023: Add IJCAI 2020, AAAI 2020-2022 and NeurIPS 2020.
 - Dec.
 16, 2023: Add IJCAI 2021, IJCAI 2022 and NeurIPS 2021.
 - Dec.
 15, 2023: Add IJCAI 2023 and NeurIPS 2022.